Kong/docs.konghq.com/app/gateway/2.6.x/admin-api/rbac/examples.md

 Note, however, that `*` **is not** a generic, shell-like, glob pattern.

-If `workspace` is ommitted, it defaults to the current request's workspace.
+If `workspace` is omitted, it defaults to the current request's workspace.
 For example, a role-endpoint permission created with `/teamA/roles/admin/endpoints` is scoped to workspace `teamA`.